Sharing is caring!

 Activities and Games for the End of the School Year

-As the end of the school year approaches, children are getting excited for the summer holidays, teachers are trying to complete assessments and maximize learning time.
+As the end of the school year approaches, children are getting excited for the summer holidays, and teachers are trying to complete assessments and maximize learning time.
 What’s next?

 📚 Here are 15 fun interactive games for primary kids and their teachers.